Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

 Each line of the Dockerfile is taken as a *step* of the build.
 It started with a **keyword** followed by **argument(s)**.

-**Line 1:** All container images are built from a basis image.
+**Line 1:** all container images are built from a basis image.
 This is indicated by the ``FROM`` keyword.
 In this example, the basis image is the official CentOS 7 image from the Docker Hub.

 **Line 2-3:** a container image can be created with metadata.
 For instance, the ``MAINTAINER`` and ``LABEL`` attributes are provided in the example.